kalapyha/layout-designer-project-lvl1/README.md

-# layout-designer-project-lvl1 is a moon-apartments landing page.
+# This is a moon-apartments landing page.
 Please find demo website here: http://moon-apartments.surge.sh/